michelrobijns/BurgersFEM/README.md

 Parameters like the mesh spacing and the time step are defined in `main.cpp`.
 The forcing function, initial condition, and boundary values are defined as functions inside `main.cpp`.
 In other words, to change the problem all you need to do is modify `main.cpp` and recompile.

+## Verification

+To verify the correctness of the implementation, two test problems (one with Dirichlet and one with periodic boundary conditions) are included for which the exact reference solutions are known:

+* `test_dirichlet.cpp` (compile with `make test_dirichlet`)
+* `test_periodic.cpp` (compile with `make test_periodic`)

+These test problems were generated using the method of manufactured solutions.
+After running the executables, solutions can be plotted by running `test_plot.sh`.

 ## Features

 * Solves Burgers' equation in 1D